 If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

-What happens when the brakes in your car develop an onomatopoeia?
+What happens when the brakes in your car develop a noticeable onomatopoeia?

-Does your car have grinding brakes?
-Here’s a short guide on how to fix it!
+Does your vehicle have squealing brakes?
+Here’s a brief guide on how to fix it!

 Many things can cause your brakes to grind.
-Some more common ones include worn or low-quality brake pads, a damaged rotor, or a lack of lubrication.
+Some more common ones include worn or subpar brake pads, a damaged rotor, or a lack of lubrication.

 If you notice your brakes grinding, you should get them inspected right away.
-Otherwise, you increase the chances of an accident occurring.
+Otherwise, you increase the likelihood of an accident happening.

 Table of ContentsShow